metosin/spec-tools/docs/01_coercion.md

 ## Spec Coercion

 Like [Plumatic Schema](https://github.com/plumatic/schema), Spec-tools differentiates specs (what) and transformers (how).
 This enables spec values to be transformed between different formats like JSON and EDN.
-Transformations implement the `Transformer` protocol in `spec-tools.core`:
+Transformers are implemented using the `spec-tools.core/Transformer` protocol.

 ```clj
 (defprotocol Transformer